 Christmas Corner Choose & Cut, 2870 Linville Falls Highway, Newland.
 9 miles from Sugar.
 Pick from Fraser Fir, Norway Spruce or White Pine.
 Open 7 days a week beginning November 19, 2021 until they sell-out (usually by Dec 5th or so).
 For info, go to their website or call 828-733-4850.

 Twin Pines Nursery, 87 Twin Pines Lane, Newland (Pineola), has been growing trees for 30+ years.
 Choose and cut your Fraser Fir, Canaan Fir and Turkish fir – up to 14 feet tall.
 Biltmore House recently adorned one of their 35 foot tree.
 Very popular is their selection of Charlie Brown Trees for $5-15.
 Roast marshmallows and warm by firepits.
-Open mid November through Dec 24th.
-Typically, they are open mornings midweek and all day on weekends.
-Call 828-387-0857 for latest hours before you go.
+Open Nov 13th through Dec 24th on weekends 9-5:30.
+For weekday appointments, call Steve at 828-387-0857.

 Christmas Tree Tips